claudie-mann/EDA-Layoffs/README.md

 I chose to log this project in my repository as the topic of 'layoff' was, at the time, very much relevant, but also in today's economy, being one of the key indexes when it comes to indirectly reflect how well an industry or a company is doing.

+## 🎯Objectives
+- Find out about the layoff trends and patterns within and across industries
+- Identify the correlations between funds and number of layoffs within a set period of time
+- Identify which month had the highest layoff numbers
+- Identify which company/industry had the highest layoff numbers within a given timeframe

-## Skills
+## ✅Skills
-✅Basic SQL clauses - cleaning & analysing
+- Basic SQL clauses - cleaning & analysing

-✅Row number - cleaning
+- Row number - cleaning

-✅String functions - cleaning
+- String functions - cleaning

-✅Creating tables and updating columns - cleaning
+- Creating tables and updating columns - cleaning

-✅Aggregated functions - analysing
+- Aggregated functions - analysing

-✅CTEs - analysing
+- CTEs - analysing